rtazaki1205/opacfractal/README.md

 - `iqsca = 3`
   The extinction cross section would be calculated without limitation.
 Scattering and absorption cross sections could be calculated for the phase shift > 1, however too large phase shift may cause some problem.
 The asymmetry parameter and the sattering matrix elements would be reliable for the phase shift <~ 1.

-For safety, the code always outputs a value of the phase shift, and therefore, the user can check the value of the phase shift.
-The code also produces a warning when the phase shift is above unity.
+For safety, the code always returns a value of the phase shift, and therefore, the user can check whether a set of inputted parameters is wthin the limitation or not.
+The code also produces a warning when the phase shift is above unity, although this warning is suppressed when `iquiet = 1`.

 # Acknowledgement